Primus-Learning/nextjs-crash-course/README.md

-This is are the starter files for the [Next.js](https://nextjs.org/) crash course.
+This repository contains the starter files for the Primus Learning [Next.js](https://nextjs.org/) crash course.

 ## Getting Started